5cover/casectl/ror.md

 # ror (read, output, repeat) diagram

+## todo

+- ror coffee mug
+- ror logo (lion head clipart split into 8x8 pixel chunks on a grid with a 2px margin)

 a mix between a railroad diagram and a state diagram. ror diagrams are precise enough so one can manually process input by reading them and following edges and nodes.

 ror diagrams are used to unambiguously program a working parser that covers edge cases properly.